 3) Improve the overall user experience

 If you have invested in web design but are not seeing the right conversion rates, then it might be time to consider image optimization.
-The statistic below demonstrates just how vital website speed and performance is for the overall user experience, and that number will only continue to grow as brands scale and grow their digital presence.
+The statistic below demonstrates just how vital website speed and performance is for the overall user experience.
+That number will only continue to grow as brands scale and grow their digital presence.
 Consider the role your images play in speed and performance, and if there are ways to improve the user experience.

 Users are consistently expecting a convenient, quick way of accessing your brand and what it has to offer.
 But are you sure you are providing them that consistently?
 Interested in learning more about why image optimization is absolutely crucial for websites, as well as best practices for images on a website?